Initial Implementation of NetSuite

 NetSuite Sandbox

-Refresh your sandbox only when you are completely ready.
-A refresh completely replaces the content of the sandbox account with the content of the production account.
-After your sandbox is refreshed from production, it cannot be restored to its prior state.
+Refresh your sandbox only when you're ready.
+A refresh completely replaces the sandbox account with your production data.
+After your sandbox is refreshed, it can't be restored to its prior state.

 Requesting a Refresh